James Cunningham (Australian politician): Early life

-Cunningham was born in Wirrabara, South Australia to parents who could not write, and he received little formal education there.
-When he was about 20 he moved to Western Australia to become a goldminer.
-He worked at Norseman and then at Boulder.
-He contracted the disease silicosis through this work.
+Cunningham was born on 28 December 1879 at Wirrabara, South Australia.
+He was the son of Catherine (née Herrin) and James Cunningham, and had five brothers.
+At the time of his birth, his parents were illiterate, with his father working as a farmer and stonemason and his mother working as a domestic servant.

+Cunningham had little formal education.
+He was raised in Melrose, South Australia, but he and his father moved to Western Australia during the gold rushes of the 1890s.
+He worked as a miner and prospector around the remote mining settlement of Laverton, where he was secretary of the Laverton Miners' Union.
+He also ran a bakery at the Hawkes Nest gold mine for a period.
+By 1899 Cunningham was living at Norseman.
+He moved to Boulder in 1905.

 State politics

+Cunningham was an unsuccessful candidate for ALP preselection prior to the 1911 state election, losing to the incumbent Labor MP George "Mulga" Taylor in the Goldfields seat of Mount Margaret.

 Cunningham was secretary of the Federated Miners' Union before his election to the Western Australian Legislative Council in 1916 as a Labor member.
 In 1922 he left the council, but in 1923 he was elected to the Western Australian Legislative Assembly as the member for Kalgoorlie.
 He was an honorary minister 1924–1927 and held the portfolios of Minister for Agriculture, Minister for Goldfields and Minister for Water Supply 1927–1930.
 His alcoholism prevented him being reappointed to the Ministry in 1933 when Labor regained office.

 In 1936 the Labor Party decided to allow three candidates to stand for the seat of Kalgoorlie, after irregularities were discovered in the pre-selection ballotting process.
 Cunningham was soundly defeated.